mathrick/mood-emacs/README.md

    * On Windows, symlinks are not well-supported, so copying is necessary

-4. Start Emacs.
-If using Chemacs, start it with the newly created
+4. Start Emacs, optionally passing in `--with-mood <mood root>`.
+If using Chemacs, start it with the newly created profile:
-   profile:

    ```
-   emacs --with-profile mood
+   emacs --with-profile mood --with-mood ~/Dev/mood-emacs
    ```

-   Emacs will prompt you to enter the location of Mood checkout (ie. `<mood root>`), and use that to create a loader stub under `<user root>/mood.el`.
+   If you omit `--with-mood` from the command line, Emacs will instead prompt you to enter the location of Mood checkout (ie. `<mood root>`).
+That location will be used to create a loader stub under `<user root>/mood.el`.
 The stub makes it easier to make your config machine-independent, and should not be checked into your VCS.